 Motorists are obliged to yield right of way to bicyclists just as they must with other motor vehicles.
 Additionally, some laws help keep bicyclists safer by requiring motorists to take precautions around them.
 Importantly, when passing a bicycle, a driver must allow at least three feet of clearance.
 This requirement applies even if a driver must move into another lane or cross a double yellow line to give the bicyclist enough space.

-Accepting bicycles as legitimate co-users of Florida's roads will help motorists adapt to sharing the road.
+Accepting bicycles as legitimate co-users of Florida’s roads will help motorists adapt to sharing the road.
 Knowing and following traffic laws will help bicyclists to move more safely among much larger vehicles.
 If you have been injured in a bicycle accident because of a negligent car driver, contact us today.
-We are available at 1-866-680-4LAW 24/7.
-You may also fill out our online form located at the top of the page and we will contact you shortly.
-We respect your privacy and will keep all your information confidential.
+We are available at 407-835-8968 or fill out the online form located on our website.